drojf/drojf.github.io/games.md

   - I remember enjoying the story, dialogue, as well as the strategy elements and music
   - While this is a "tactical RPG", it feels "fun and silly" due to the over the top game mechanics like being able to physically pick up units - by repeating this you can form a stack of units.
 Other elements/levels make it seem more like a puzzle game.

-- [Prey](https://store.steampowered.com/app/480490/Prey/) - PC and Various Console, Xbox Game Pass
+- [Prey](https://store.steampowered.com/app/480490/Prey/) - PC and Various Console, Xbox Game Pass (Arkane Studios)
   - This game is meant to be a spiritual successor to system shock (which I haven't played), but to fans of Dishonored and Deus Ex it may seem familiar
   - There are various things that people have praised in this game, but what I like most is freedom - the interconnectivity of the map, large number of ways to tackle enemies and objectives, different skill options.
 This also makes exploration feel more natural.
   - While this is tagged as Horror, this mainly comes from jump scares, and also depends how you play.
 I believe this is due to the enemy designs, but also that you can get away with running around instead of sneaking slowly (on normal difficulty at least).